 - Cost of housing data in multiple platforms.

-- Limiting the number of platforms a marketer needs to be trained on in order to effectively manage the data being created.
+- Limiting the number of platforms a marketer needs to be trained on effectively manages the data being created.

-- Eliminating the need to hire a specialist for specific platforms in order to effectively manage the data being created by them.
+- Eliminating the need to hire a specialist for specific platforms to manage the data being created by them effectively.

 - Giving marketing the access to data they need from technology that is owned or administered from other departments.

-- Minimize the cost of storing data in multiple platforms by being able to pull specific data on demand just when you need it.
+- Minimize the cost of storing data in multiple platforms by pulling specific data on demand when you need it.

 These can be major pain points especially for small businesses and startups with limited budgets.
-It essentially allows the marketing department to maintain a larger technology stack user fewer resources and at a lower cost.
+It essentially allows the marketing department to maintain a larger technology stack user fewer resources and lower costs.

 Another good thing is that technology is helping entire organizations become integrated.
 But, that also means that some of the technology marketing is used to owning may now fall under the ownership of a different group.
 This can be very frustrating to marketers who have traditionally had full control over these platforms.
 Cross Stack Segmentation can help alleviate this frustration by non-invasively giving marketing the data they need from these platforms without causing a headache for the platform owner.